 Visual Comparisons

-On the following page, screenshots of waveforms and spectrograms willbe provided to demonstrate the perceptual benefit of applying deblocking in the lossy coding of biomedical waveform signals.
+On the following page, screenshots of waveforms and spectrograms are provided to demonstrate the perceptual benefit of applying deblocking in the lossy coding of biomedical waveform signals.

 It is kindly requested to adopt the described deblocking approach into the next H.BWC test model.
 Draft specification text can be provided in a relatively timely manner.